 Most programs run between 12 and 32 weeks, depending on class load and clinical scheduling.

-According to the U.S. Bureau of Labor Statistics, roles that PCTs train for, including nursing assistants and orderlies, are projected to have steady demand across the country.1
+According to the U.S. Bureau of Labor Statistics, roles that PCTs train for, including nursing assistants and orderlies, are projected to have ongoing hiring needs across the country.1

 Patient Care Technician training usually includes: